-The Issuer entered into a U.S.\$7.96 billion term loan facility agreement dated June 23, 2020 as amended and restated on or before the Issue Date (the "Initial Bank Facility Agreement") with, among others, First Abu Dhabi Bank PJSC as the facility agent and the financial institutions listed therein as lenders (the "Lenders").
-On or about the same date, the Issuer further entered into certain associated interest rate hedging agreements (the "Hedging Agreements") in accordance with the Hedging Policy (as defined below) with initially one or more of the Lenders (or their affiliates).
+The Issuer entered into a U.S.\$7.96 billion term loan facility agreement dated June 23, 2020 (as amended and restated on October 21, 2020 and as may be further amended and restated from time to time) (the "Initial Bank Facility Agreement") with, among others, First Abu Dhabi Bank PJSC as the facility agent and the financial institutions listed therein as lenders (the "Lenders").
+On or about June 23, 2020, the Issuer further entered into certain associated interest rate hedging agreements (the "Hedging Agreements") in accordance with the Hedging Policy (as defined below) with initially one or more of the Lenders (or their affiliates).
+The remaining outstanding principal balance of the Intial Bank Facility will be fully prepaid using the proceeds of the Bonds, and the associated interest rate hedging transactions under the Hedging Agreements will be terminated in full, concurrent with such prepayment.

-On or about the Issue Date, the Issuer will enter into a debt service reserve facility agreement (the "Debt Service Reserve Facility Agreement") with the financial institutions listed therein as debt service reserve facility providers (each a "DSR Facility Provider" and together, the "DSR Facility Providers") pursuant to which the DSR Facility Providers will agree to make available a debt service reserve facility in the aggregate principal amount of U.S.\$320,000,000 (the "Debt Service Reserve Facility") to meet, amongst other things, any shortfalls in monies credited to the Debt Service Payment Account (as defined below) on any Interest Payment Date to meet scheduled payments of interest and principal on the Bonds.
+On October 27, 2020, the Issuer entered into a debt service reserve facility agreement (the "Debt Service Reserve Facility Agreement") with the financial institutions listed therein as debt service reserve facility providers (each a "DSR Facility Provider" and together, the "DSR Facility Providers") pursuant to which the DSR Facility Providers have agreed to make available a debt service reserve facility in the aggregate principal amount of U.S.\$320,000,000 (the "Debt Service Reserve Facility") to meet, amongst other things, any shortfalls in monies credited to the Debt Service Payment Account (as defined below) on any Interest Payment Date to meet scheduled payments of interest and principal on the Bonds.